MicrosoftDocs/microsoft-cloud/docs/dev/copilot/overview.md

 ### Microsoft Security Copilot

 Microsoft Security Copilot is an AI-powered security analysis tool that empowers defenders to move at the speed and scale of AI, combining advanced large language models with a security-specific model from Microsoft.
-It integrates insights and data from security tools and delivers guidance that’s tailored to your organization.
+It integrates insights and data from security tools and delivers guidance that's tailored to your organization.
 Security Copilot accepts natural language inputs and includes a pinboard section for co-workers to collaborate and share information.
-It also surfaces prioritized threats in real-time while anticipating a threat actor’s next move with continuous reasoning based on Microsoft’s global threat intelligence.
+It also surfaces prioritized threats in real-time while anticipating a threat actor's next move with continuous reasoning based on Microsoft's global threat intelligence.

 Learn more:

 - [Microsoft Security Copilot Overview](/security-copilot/microsoft-security-copilot)
 - [Get started with Microsoft Copilot for Security](/training/paths/security-copilot-and-ai)